zaniarshokati/CT_Image_Segmentation/README.md

 ## Dependencies

+To run this project, you need the following dependencies:

-.
-Python 3.x
+- Python 3.x
-.
-Numpy
+- Numpy
-. nibabel
+- nibabel
-. matplotlib
+- matplotlib
-.
-PIL
+- PIL
-. scipy
+- scipy
-. skimage
+- skimage

+Ensure that you have these libraries installed in your Python environment to run the code successfully.

 ## License